Decoding the SPACE Framework Metrics For Engineering Teams

 The maker’s time metric is designed to indicate the availability of uninterrupted slots of focus time that can be spent working on cognitively demanding tasks.
 Most often, the maker's time to do creative and deep work is interspersed with managerial or admin duties, with meetings or synchronous interruptions often causing a high number of context switches.
 This directly impacts the flow of an engineer and the ensuing productivity.
 By measuring the volume, quantity, timing, and spacing of interruptions and their corresponding impact on developer focus, we help managers structure work days that preserve focus time slots allowing better concentration, lesser fatigue, and ultimately, better results.

-Space Framework Benefits
+Benefits of Space Framework Metrics

 The SPACE framework is a strategic planning tool that helps organizations examine and improve their capabilities.
 The framework consists of five components: strategy, processes, architecture, culture, and environment.
 The following are some of the advantages of adopting the SPACE framework: